Muon $(g-2)$ in the B-LSSM: Abstract

 \section{Abstract}

-The new results of the muon anomalous magnetic dipole moment (MDM) was obtained at the Fermilab.
-Combining the reported measurements with the previous ones, the obtained new experimental average increases the tension between experiment and theory to $4.2$ standard deviations.
-In this work, we analyse the muon anomalous MDM at two-loop level in the minimal supersymmetric extension of the SM with local $B-L$ gauge symmetry (B-LSSM).
-Considering the experimental constraints on the light Higgs boson mass, higgs decay modes$h\rightarrow \gamma\gamma,\;WW,\;ZZ,\; b\bar b,\;\tau\bar\tau$ and B meson rare decay $\bar B\rightarrow X_s\gamma$, the theoretical predictions on the muon MDM are analyzed with the updated muon MDM value measured at Fermilab.
-The B-LSSM can explain the current tension between the experimental measurement and the SM theoretical prediction for the muon anomalous MDM.
-And the transition magnetic moment of Majorana neutrinos in the B-LSSM are explored.
+The difference between the updated experimental result on the muon anomalous magnetic dipole moment and the corresponding theoretical prediction of the standard model on that is about $4.2$ standard deviations.
+In this work, we calculate the muon anomalous MDM at the two-loop level in the supersymmetric $B-L$ extension of the standard model.
+Considering the experimental constraints on the lightest Higgs boson mass, Higgs boson decay modes $h\rightarrow \gamma\gamma,\;WW,\;ZZ,\; b\bar b,\;\tau\bar\tau$, B rare decay $\bar B\rightarrow X_s\gamma$, and the transition magnetic moments of Majorana neutrinos, we analyze the theoretical predictions of the muon anomalous magnetic dipole moment in the $B-L$ supersymmetric model.
+The numerical analyses indicate that the tension between the experimental measurement and the standard model prediction is remedied in the $B-L$ supersymmetric model.